DrAdrianDC/Quantitative-Research/README.md

 ## License
 This repository is licensed under a **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License**.
-(See the LICENSE file).
+(See the LICENSE.txt file).